allenai/vampire/README.md

 Then run VAMPIRE:

 ```
-python -m scripts.train -c training_config/vampire.jsonnet -s model_logs/vampire -e VAMPIRE -d -1
+python -m scripts.train \
+            --config training_config/vampire.jsonnet \
+            --serialization-dir model_logs/vampire \
+            --environment VAMPIRE \
+            --device -1
 ```

-This model can be run on a CPU (`-d -1`).
-To run on a GPU instead, run with `-d 0` (or any other available CUDA device number)
+This model can be run on a CPU (`--device -1`).
+To run on a GPU instead, run with `--device 0` (or any other available CUDA device number)

 This command will output training logs at `model_logs/vampire`.

-For convenience, we include the `-o` (`--override`) flag to remove the previous experiment at the same serialization directory.
+For convenience, we include the `--override` flag to remove the previous experiment at the same serialization directory.

 ## Inspect topics learned